CS-A-11/assignment1-nimraIjaz/README.md

 It was fun working on this and looking forward to add styling and designing to this.

 You can check the repository containing HTML file at https://github.com/nimraIjaz/nimraIjaz.github.io.git

+Styling was pretty tough as it was my first experience with CSS but https://bootswatch.com was really helpful.
+I got the layout from this site. not completely but partially.